Project Website

 Beyond the theoretical guarantees, the method delivers strong practical gains.
 Experiments show up to 30× faster matrix multiplication, up to 6× lower memory usage, up to 6× faster LLM inference on CPU without system-level optimization, and up to 2.5× faster LLM inference on GPU.
 The design also exposes substantial parallelism, since computations across column blocks are independent and can be executed concurrently.

-More broadly, this work shows that efficient on-device inference can be advanced not only through model compression, but also through better exact algorithms for the core operations that dominate runtime.
+More broadly, this work shows that efficient inference can be advanced not only through model compression, but also through better exact algorithms for the core operations that dominate runtime.
 In that sense, it provides an algorithmic foundation for making capable neural models more practical, affordable, and accessible on commodity hardware.

 Citation: Mohsen Dehghankar, Mahdi Erfanian, and Abolfazl Asudeh.
 2025.
 An Efficient Matrix Multiplication Algorithm for Accelerating Inference in Binary and Ternary Neural Networks.
 In Proceedings of the 42nd International Conference on Machine Learning, Vol. 267, pp. 12969-12986.